This vacation home in southern Michigan is designed as a retreat from urban living.

-To retain the tranquility of the natural sloped site, the volumes of this vacation home are arranged to frame the horizon line of Lake Michigan to the west.
-The axis of the main house emphasizes this view, while perpendicular elements such as the entry bridge, natural-cedar stair hall, and indoor/outdoor dining area add a richness to the design by bringing the outdoors to the interior on the perpendicular axis.
-The two volumes are set lightly atop a stone plinth and thus appear to float gently in the bowl-shaped ravine.
+The axis of the main house emphasizes the view, while perpendicular elements such as the entry bridge, natural-cedar stair hall, and indoor/outdoor dining area add a richness to the design by bringing the outdoors to the interior Two volumes sit lightly atop a stone plinth and float gently in the bowl-shaped ravine.
 A series of framed views occur throughout the house capturing snapshots of the surrounding trees, lake, and ravine.